Course XXXIV - Teaching 13: Theology of Creation

 This Entity, owner of any attributes and quite qualified, is the source of all souls, made in His Own image and likeness.

-So, we are told as a postulate the existence of a Unique, Omnipotent, Omnipresent and Omniscient God.
 The monotheistic idea came from the Hebrews who, after Moses, left Egypt, and this idea passes later to Christianity.
 But the pure monotheistic idea, the Creation conception, implies a fundamental human issue.

 In fact, the Creation idea implies the existence of a Creator different and detached from His Own Creation.
 God will create man in His Own image, but He will be ever different; man will be detached from Him.